alex-gutev/live_cells_cpp/doc/2-expressions.md

-In the previous section we saw that `live_cells::select()` creates a cell which does not update its argument when the condition cell is `false` and its only given one argument.
+In the previous section we saw that `live_cells::select()` creates a cell which does not update its argument when the condition cell is `false` and its only given an if true argument.
 Under the hood, `select` doesn't create some special kind of cell but uses `live_cells::none()` to abort the computation.

 When `live_cells::none()` is called inside a computed cell, the computation of the cell's value is aborted and its current value is